If the browser doesn't receive an HTTP 200 response when accessing an app from the

-Lighthouse flags web apps when the start URL doesn't respond with a 200 when offline
+Lighthouse flags web apps whose start URL doesn't respond with a 200 when offline:

 - Check that the

 - Add a service worker to your app.

 - Use the service worker to cache files locally.